AdamVenis/adamvenis.github.io/_posts/2022-01-25-how-to-boost-your-rating.md

 \end{align*}
 $$

-After everything is said and done, we've recovered a recursive formula for $\tau(k, k+1)$.
-To test it, we can code it up and see if the results agree with our Monte Carlo simulation.
-Notice that we have to put a limit on the recursion, since our function is defined over $$\mathbb{Z}$$, so if we ran it normally it would never terminate.
-When the limit is sufficiently negative, the probability of taking a step in the negative direction, aka losing a game, is negligible so we can round it to 0.
+At this point, we've established a recursive formula for $$\tau(k, k+1)$$.
+To test the formula, we can implement it in code and see if the results agree with our Monte Carlo simulation.
+Notice that we have to put a limit on the recursion, since our states include all of $$\mathbb{Z}$$, so if we ran this formula as described the program would never terminate.
+When the limit is a sufficiently large negative number, the probability of taking a step in the negative direction - aka losing a game - is negligible so we can round it to 0.

 ```python
 def recursive_hitting_time(n, limit):